anywhichway/proxy-observe/README.md

 The index.js and package.json files are compatible with https://github.com/anywhichway/node-require so that proxy-observe can be served directly to the browser from the node-modules/proxy-observe directory when using node Express.
 You can also use the files in the browser subdirectory directly.

-At this time, except for Chrome, which has native support for Object.observe and for which this package provides very little additional functionality you will need to get a shim for Proxy if your browser does not support it.

 In late April 2016 Object.observe disappeared from Chrome and Proxy appeared.
 As a result, the focus on supporting this library will go up so that can be used to replace what is now missing functionality in Chrome as well as support observers in other browsers.

 # Philosophy